Kamis, 31 Maret 2016

 ??

-remembering the struggles of our ancestors,
+remembering the struggles of our ancestors, times have been hard before |

 In these times where there is so much turbulance, change, and sorrow, we need to be desperately seeking out the joy and beauty that is all around us.
 I have not written for awhile, feeling to overwhelmed by current events to talk about the new chicken tractor, the felted soaps, or the seedlings in the ground.
 The mundane seems so trivial and yet it is what keeps us going day to day as we are cleansed by the rain and watch the shoots push up and grow tall, painting the hills green.
 Meditating on what might be good information to share right about now I realized that many are feeling a bit helpless not knowing how to be proactive or what to do to protect ourselves-to feel empowered.
 Here is some knowlegde I have accumulated from various sources I trust on moving through trying times with wisdom and grace.
 Protecting our bodies is just the first step but an important one we cannot afford to overlook!